 As in Phase 1, in Phase 2, an ADER will be modeled as a Load Resource and is an aggregation of Premises, where all the sites are located within a single Load Zone and have the same LSE and DSP. the sites Each Premise within an ADER may be net load or net generation.
 The aggregation must have the capability to provide at least 100 kW of response (Demand response capability plus injection capability) and each Premise must provide 1 MW or less of response (Demand response capability plus injection capability).
 Premises or aggregations that are otherwise able to participate in the ERCOT market (e.g., as a DGR, DESR, SODG larger than 1 MW, or ALR) should not be included as part of an ADER.
 The ADER’s performance should always be represented as a net Load for purposes of telemetry and other market submissions to ERCOT.

-For the initiation of Phase 2 of the Pilot Project, the total registered MW capacity of all the ADERs must be no greater than 80 MW system wide.
-These ADERs will be limited to providing no more than 40 MW of Non-Spinning Reserve (Non-Spin) system-wide and no more than 40 MW of ERCOT Contingency Reserve Service (ECRS) system-wide.
-As part of the “Details of the Aggregation” provided to ERCOT, the QSE shall indicate the anticipated MW capacity that is intended to be registered as well as an amount of Non-Spin and ECRS for which the QSE is intending to qualify the ADER.
-These ADER MW quantities will be evaluated against these ERCOT Pilot Project participation limits.
-Additionally, no QSE will be allowed to register more than 20% of these system-wide limits.

-To allow for participation to be dispersed across the ERCOT region, these system-wide limits will initially be ratio-shared by Load Zone, including Competitive and Non-Opt-In-Entity (NOIE) Load Zones, with a Load Zone’s share based on net Load Zone demand coincident with ERCOT system peak for August 2022, as provided in the Demand and Energy Monthly Reports published by ERCOT.
+These ADERs will be limited to providing Non-Spinning Reserve (Non-Spin) system-wide and f ERCOT Contingency Reserve Service (ECRS).
+In Phase 3, the pilot project will identify any barriers to the provision of responsive reserve service and regulation service and develop a plan to remove those barriers for Phase 4.
 These ERCOT Pilot Project participation limits will be enforced as part of ERCOT’s review of a QSE’s submission for participation.

-When participation exceeds 80% of the limits described above, ERCOT shall review with the ADER Task Force any reliability concerns with potential increases in the ERCOT Pilot Project participation limits.
-ERCOT may increase any of the imposed participation limits, at its sole discretion and in consultation with the ADER Task Force, after evaluating performance during the Pilot Project.
-Such increases will not be considered amendments to this Governing Document, and therefore will not require approval by the ERCOT Board.

 There may be other limitations on ADERs to be established by DSPs due to reliability concerns that will also be evaluated and addressed as the ADERs details are submitted to DSPs for their acknowledgement.

 Exceptions to ERCOT Rules